University of Bergen

 Updates on COVID-19 can be found on https://www.uib.no/en/corona

 Fisheries, aquaculture and marine products currently account for 10 billion euros each year.
 By 2050, this number will have risen to 60 billion euros.
 Western Norway accounts for 56% of all Norwegian research and education in the marine sciences.
 The marine tradition at the University of Bergen (UiB) stretches back to the nineteenth century and the oceanographic research carried out at what was then called Bergen Museum, and which today is known as the University Museum of Bergen.

-Today UiB is Norway’s largest marine university, with research and education of a high international standard and several world leading research environments.
+Today UiB is Norway’s largest marine university, with research and education of a high international standard and several world leading research facilities.
 Bergen is the thirteenth largest marine research city in the world, if measured by scientific publications.

 UiB is a partner in the Bergen marine research cluster, a collaboration between the major marine research environments along with partners from the marine industries.
 The cluster aims to create a collaboration that will increase the international impact of the research conducted in Bergen.
 The interdisciplinary approach of UiB and the marine cluster, coupled with state of the art marine technology and future-proof education, makes this the all-time largest commitment to research in Bergen.

 Check out the following site for more information: Practical Information for New Students.

 All new international students admitted to the University of Bergen can apply for housing through the Student Welfare Organisation (Sammen).

 Further detail regarding housing can be found on this website: https://www.uib.no/en/education/49447/student-housing